MohammedMohamedAsif/Food-Delivery-System/README.md

 When an order is marked completed the delivery should be updated.
 When a new establishment is added to the database, there should be a notification sent to the faculty to approve or disapprove the establishment.
 ## Stored Procedure
+This is a function whose code can be reused again.
+Forx example in this application one of the stored procedure could be to search for and find the driver who is closest to the respective locatoin.
+This way it can save the drive and the customer time and money.

 ## Future Work
 If this works out, we hope to expand this service for all universities around the country.